-Jason McCarty - inducted 2010 Jason has been riding Karapoti since he was a teenager, placing in the top 20 several times.
-He is awarded Life Membership after becoming only the second person to rack up 20 sub-3s.
+Jason has been riding Karapoti since he was a teenager, placing in the top 20 several times.
+He is awarded Life Membership as only the second person to rack up 20 sub-3s, and as of 2021 he jointly holds the record for the most sub-3's with Trevor Woodward at 24.